thibo73800/self-driving-car/p5-vehicle-detection-tracking/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-The sliding windows search method is used to search for cars accros different subregions of the images.
+The sliding windows search method is used to search for cars across different subregions of the images.
 To accelerate the processing of each image, I choose to extract HOG features only once per scale (I use 6 different scale).
-I reduced the area of interest: from 320px to 656px for the y axis.
+I reduced the area of interest: from 320px to 656px for the y-axis.

-The first time the script is launch I search for a car across all the x axis.
+The first time the script is launch I search for a car across all the x-axis.
 Then I will search only new cars on the left and right side of the image.
 Indeed, it is unlikely to see a new car appear at the center of the image, so we don’t need to search new cars at the center.
-However, I am also looking for around the last positions where I previously detect cars.
-Thus, I am able to track a car accros a serie of image, even if the car is going to the center of the image.
+However, I am also looking for cars around the last positions where I previously detect some.
+Thus, I am able to track a car across a series of images, even if the car is going to the center of the image.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?